Derivative-Informed Fourier Neural Operator: Universal Approximation and Applications to PDE-Constrained Optimization: Efficient Derivative-Informed Learning

 We first consider sample-based dimension reduction, in particular, principal component analysis (PCA), also known as proper orthogonal decomposition (POD), for input and output reduction.
 Let $\overline{a}$ be the mean of $\mu$, and let $\overline{u}$ be the mean of the pushforward $\cG_\sharp \mu$, then we define the empirical covariance operators:

 Consider the following eigenvalue problems for the two covariance operators:

 where $\delta_{jk}$ is the Kronecker delta.
 The eigenfunctions with leading eigenvalues are used to define the subspaces $\cX^r_{\delta}$ and $\cY^r$.
-Note that when $\mu$ is Gaussian and the covariance is known, this dimension reduction technique follows the Karhunen--Lo\`eve expansion (KLE) of the input variable, which will be referred to as KLE for short.
-The distinction from PCA is that KLE is computed directly from the known covariance instead of samples.
+Note that when $\mu$ is Gaussian, and the covariance is known, this dimension reduction technique follows the Karhunen--Lo\`eve expansion (KLE) of the input variable, which will be referred to as KLE for short.
+The distinction from PCA is that KLE is computed directly from the known covariance operator rather than from samples.
 When $\cX_{\delta}$ is the image of $\cC_{\cX}^{s}$ for some $s>0$, the $\cX_{\delta}$-orthonormal basis of the PCA or KLE subspace can be found by rescaling each eigenfunction $\psi_k$ by its eigenvalue.

 Next, we consider using derivative-based dimension reduction, which involves solving the following eigenvalue problems